jhtkoo0426/jhtkoo0426/README.md

 # Hi there 👋, I'm Justin!!
-I'm gping to be a final year student for Bachelor in Computer Science at University College London.
+I'm going to be a final year student for Bachelor in Computer Science at University College London.
 Meanwhile, I'm deep-diving into machine learning and fine-tuning my trading bot for stocking trading as leisure (for a few quick bucks 😎).

 ---
 ### Work Experience